MarkWieczorek/mapmanager/_posts/2015-04-18-annotating-a-stack.md

 - Open the [Stack Browser][2] window by selecting the main menu 'MapManager - Stack Browser'.

 #### 2. Load a stack

-- Either
-    Load a folder of .tif files using the 'Load Tiff Folder' button.
+Load a folder of .tif files in the [Stack Browser][2] using the 'Load Tiff Folder' button.

-- Or
-    Drag and drop a single .tif stack onto the Igor Pro program icon.
+<p class="important">You need to set the proper X/Y/Z stack scale, in um, with keyboard shift+p.
+This is a critical step in Map Manager as many measurements are made using um.
+Once annotations are created the scale can not be changed.</p>

 #### 3. Display a stack